 After Hours - When the Health Center is Not Open: (5 p.m. – 8 a.m.), Weekends & Holidays:

 A student needing medical care can go to any urgent care or emergency room.
 However, an urgent care or emergency room will refer a person who has been assaulted to the nearest SART facility.
 We recommend going directly to a SART center, such as those listed above.

 CONFIDENTIAL EMOTIONAL SUPPORT AND ADVOCACY ON CAMPUS

 Students often turn to another student in time of crisis; we understand and encourage reaching out to friends.
 At the same time, sexual violence and other related crimes have a significant emotional impact and often help and support from a professional is needed.

-The Counseling Center can provide emotional support both in the immediate crisis and afterwards.
+The Counseling Services can provide emotional support both in the immediate crisis and afterwards.
 The Counseling Center will also refer a survivor to the Center for Diversity if the survivor wants to discuss options with respect to reporting, make a change in living arrangements, ensure safety, help with academic accommodation or referrals to off-campus support groups, etc. The Center for Diversity will serve as an advocate on your behalf on all these issues.